-Louie Suttor, my mother, went to primary school in Ilford NSW.
-Her parents Dud and Betty Suttor had an Orchard in the area at “Myola” Tabrabucca, and Mum rode a horse to school.
+Louie Suttor, Mother of Greg and Robert “Bret” Blackmore, went to primary school in Ilford NSW.
+Her parents Dud and Betty Suttor had an Orchard in the area at “Myola” Tabrabucca, and Louie rode a horse to school.

 Dud Suttor’s parents Walter Sydney and Louisa lived at nearby “Warrangunyah” that had been built by his father, William Henry Suttor, from “Brucedale” near Bathurst, in 1909.

-I started school at Clandulla, whilst we lived at “Rosedale” and used to ride by bike to school.
+Greg started school at Clandulla, whilst they lived at “Rosedale” and used to ride by bike to school.

 Later they moved to “Chester” Clandulla, a property adjoining “Mt View”.

-As a youngster, I was head butted by a Ram and knocked over at the Ilford Anglican Church.
-The sheep knocked me down and then stood over me.
+As a youngster, Greg was head butted by a Ram and knocked over at the Ilford Anglican Church.
+The sheep knocked him down and then stood over him.

-On another occasion, I was bitten on the face by a dog at the local Hall and now have a mole at the bite site.
+On another occasion, Greg was bitten on the face by a dog at the local Hall and now has a mole at the bite site.

-Cherry Tree Hill is on the road south From Ilford to Lithgow and Sydney.
-Dad used to comment on any of his new vehicles as we ascended the hill, saying “she pulls well”.
-I guess each new car was better than the last one!
+Cherry Tree Hill is on the road south from Ilford to Lithgow and Sydney.
+Lew used to comment on any of his new vehicles as they ascended the hill, saying “she pulls well”.
+Hopefully, each new car was better than the last one!